awslabs/multi-model-server/README.md

 Otherwise, you'll probably get a server not responding error or `ERR_CONNECTION_REFUSED`.

 ### API Description

+TODO: Talk about how "API description" is actually an OpenAPI format

 To view a full list of all of the end points, you want to hit `api-description`. http://127.0.0.1:8080/api-description